krystianbajno/uplink/README.md

    Use the file input to select a file and click "Upload" to securely transfer the file to the server.
 4. **Download a file**:
    The files in current working directory are listed.
 Click on them to download them.

+   ###
+   TODO:
+   - Refac
+   - Add CONNECT and PROXY
+   - More protocols to switch with WebSockets (eg. QUIC, RTSP, WebRTC)